 LSU reports more than 100 new virus cases since Friday

-BATON ROUGE - LSU reported more than 100 additional coronavirus among its students and staff from Friday through Sunday.
+BATON ROUGE - LSU reported more than 100 additional coronavirus cases among its students and staff from Friday through Sunday.

 The university reported 102 new cases during its latest update Monday.
 The new cases bring the total number of cases to 591 since the school began tracking its cases Aug.
 15, when students first returned to campus.